Safeya-Yasien/customer-management-react-node/client/README.md

 - add view action ✔️
 - add delete action ✔️
-- add edit action
+- add edit action ✔️
-- add edit action in customer details page
+- ## add edit action in customer details page
 - add customer page logic ✔️
   - add customer added success toast ✔️
   - handle place of add customer button margin top
 - add delete all customers button in home page
 - add search logic

 # What i used for the first time

 - react-query = tanstack
 - react-toastify
+-

+# What i learned

+- how to use react query
+- how to use react toastify
+- how to integrate react with nodejs and express
 -